geodaai/openassistant/README.md

 ### Add a React Chat Component to your App

-OpenAssistant provides a pre-built chat component that you can use in your React application.
+If you don't want to build your own chat interface, OpenAssistant provides a pre-built chat component that you can use in your React application.

 #### Installation